On the Maximum $F_5$-free Subhypergraphs of a Random Hypergraph: Preliminaries

 where the last expression is $o(1)$ for sufficiently large $C$. \end{proof}

-\begin{remark} {\rm Lemma~\ref{lem::lemma5p} shows one of the major differences in the proof compared to the case when $p$ is only at least $C \slnn /n$, whereas in~\cite{balogh2016mantel} it is proved that $d(x,y) \le 2pn$ with high probability when $p> K \lnn /n$.
-Also note that with a direct application of the Chernoff's inequality we can only conclude that $d(x,y) \le pn \slnn$, without the $\lnlnn$ factor.
+\begin{remark} {\rm Lemma~\ref{lem::lemma5p} shows one of the differences when $p$ is only at least $C \slnn /n$, whereas in~\cite{balogh2016mantel} it is proved that w.h.p.~we have $d(x,y) \le 2pn$ for every pair of vertices $x,y$ when $p> K \lnn /n$.
+Note that with a direct application of Chernoff's inequality, one can only conclude that $d(x,y) \le pn \slnn$, without the $\lnlnn$ factor.
 As we will see in Section~\ref{sec::Pro}, this $\lnlnn$ factor plays a vital role in the proof of Theorem~\ref{thm::main} (see Remark \ref{rem::lnlnnintheproof})}. \end{remark}